p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <p style="color: #EA2F65"> <b> 1) Situation Understanding - Ask Clarifying Questions</b></p>

 First, narrow down the broad problem by gathering as much information as possible.
-PMs are expected to throughly understand the situation and problem before they move to solutioning.
+PMs are expected to throughly understand the problem and the underlying context before moving to solutions.

-Reiterate the problem to avoid any misses. <br> E.g. "Let me make sure that I understood the problem clearly <state the given problem>".
+Reiterate the problem to avoid any misses. <br> E.g. "Let me make sure that I understood the problem clearly....[state the problem statement here]".
 <br>  Also, if it is an existing product, verify your understanding of the product with the interviewer.  <br>  E.g.
 "My understanding is that X product does…….”
 Else, clarify  "What do you mean by ……. ?
 What is the product about ?"